schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 The binding models described above focus exclusively on the adsorption of a single substance.
 However, chromatography is primarily concerned with the separation of mixtures of substances.
-As a result, both the competitive effects among molecules of a single component and the interactions and competition between different species must be accounted for:
+As a result, both the self-competition of a component for binding sites and the competition between different species must be accounted for in the multi-component Langmuir isotherm:

 ```{math}
 :label: langmuir_multi_equilibrium